Alan Freed

-In the early 1960s, Freed's career was destroyed by the payola scandal that hit the broadcasting industry, as well as by allegations of taking credit for songs he did not write and by his chronic alcoholism.

 Early years

-Freed was born to a Welsh-American mother, Maude Palmer and a Russian Jewish immigrant father, Charles S. Freed, in Windber, Pennsylvania.
-In 1933, Freed's family moved to Salem, Ohio, where Freed attended Salem High School, graduating in 1940.
+Freed was born to a Welsh-American mother, Maude Palmer, and a Russian Jewish immigrant father, Charles S. Freed, in Windber, Pennsylvania.
+The 1930 Federal Census has the Freeds living at 550 East Seventh Street in Salem, Ohio, with Charles listing his place of birth as Alsace-Lorraine and his language Lithuanian.
+Freed attended Salem High School, graduating in 1940.
 While Freed was in high school, he formed a band called the Sultans of Swing in which he played the trombone.
 Freed's initial ambition was to be a bandleader; however, an ear infection put an end to that dream.

 While attending Ohio State University, Freed became interested in radio.
 Freed served in the US Army during World War II and worked as a DJ on Armed Forces Radio.
 Soon after World War II, Freed landed broadcasting jobs at smaller radio stations, including WKST (New Castle, Pennsylvania); WKBN (Youngstown, Ohio); and WAKR (Akron, Ohio), where, in 1945, he became a local favorite for playing hot jazz and pop recordings.
-Freed enjoyed listening to these new styles because he liked the rhythms and tunes.

 Career

-Freed was the first radio disc jockey and concert producer who frequently played and promoted rock and roll; he popularized the phrase "rock and roll" on mainstream radio in the early 1950s.
-(The term already existed and had been used by Billboard as early as 1946, but it remained obscure.)